-3 Essential Oils To Protect your ENTIRE Garden
+Using Essential Oils For Pest Control To Protect The Garden

 Everyone knows that to have an organic garden, you make a sacrifice for a beautiful pest-free garden in exchange for higher quality, healthier vegetables.
-This was a common thought until I discovered this super simple spray that is safe, cheap, quick, and, most of all, EFFECTIVE.
-This recipe is my own, and while I cannot guarantee a 100% pest-free garden, it will allow you to have at least a 90% pest-free garden 100% organically too!
-Here is how:
+At least this was a common thought until I discovered this super simple spray that is safe, cheap, quick, and, most of all, EFFECTIVE!

 The higher the quality of the oil does not matter.
 Just get the cheapest PURE essential oil you can find.
 The more expensive stuff comes with promises of faster hair growth, purer extract, and maybe a chance of winning the lotto.
 All we are concerned about is the scent.
 The three most effective oils I go for are: